 Briefly, PCL/HA scaffolds were prepared for cell seeding following a reported protocol [16].
 PCL and PCL/HA scaffolds were seeded with bone marrow-derived human mesenchymal stem cells (hMSCs) using 1 × 104 cells/sample.

-Cell viability was evaluated at different time points using the Alamar Blue assay (AbD Serotec Ltd,UK).
+The cell viability was evaluated at different time points using the Alamar Blue assay (AbD Serotec Ltd,UK).

-Cell adhesion and spreading were analysed at different time points using confocal laser scanning microscopy (CLSM) and rhodamine phalloidin staining.
+The cell adhesion and spreading were analysed at different time points using confocal laser scanning microscopy (CLSM) and rhodamine phalloidin staining.

-The Image J software was employed, and a shape factor was introduced to analyse CLSM images of cell-scaffold constructs [23].
+The Image J software was employed, and a shape factor was introduced to analyse the CLSM images of the cell-scaffold constructs [23].

 The shape factor was calculated as follows:

 Table 2.
-RW, porosity, compressive modulus and maximum stress of 3D PCL/HA scaffolds achieved for different PT values (DV = 10 mm/s, SRV = 30 rpm and ST = 400 µm).
-Data are reported as mean value ± standard deviation.
+RW, porosity, compressive modulus, and maximum stress of 3D PCL/HA scaffolds achieved for different PT values (DV = 10 mm/s, SRV = 30 rpm and ST = 400 µm).
+The data are reported as mean value ± standard deviation.